Xanthos-Code/vintel/README.md

 **Vintel does not find my chatlogs.
 What can I do?**

 The program looks for your logs on some default pathes.
-If those pathes not exist, Vintel will fail with an error at startup.
+If those paths do not exist, Vintel will fail with an error at startup.
 You can set this path on your own by giving it to Vintel at startup.
 For this you have to start it on the command line and call the program with the path to the logs.

 Examples: